 What is an Extinction Burst?

-An extinction burst refers to one’s reaction to a stimulus that once produced positive reinforcements, but that ceases to exist.
-If an individual responds to a particular stimulus and is rewarded for his response, he will continue to react appropriately even once the reward ceases.
+An extinction burst refers to one’s reaction to a stimulus that once produced positive reinforcements, but now ceases to exist.
+If an individual responds to a particular stimulus and is rewarded for his response, he will continue to react appropriately even after the reward ceases.
 His behavior will increase in order to bring the reward back, and this, by definition, is the “burst” which is encouraged by the extinction of the reward.

 What is an example of an extinction burst?